14 Free Crochet Hat Patterns: Crochet Beanie Hats, Crochet Cap Patterns, and More

-Start in the lower right corner where there is a space if you're right handed.
-Lefties start in the lower lefthand corner.
+Start in the lower right corner where there is a space if you are right-handed.
+Lefties, start in the lower lefthand corner.

 Once you know your basic single, half-double, and double crochet stitches you are ready to conquer the X stitch.
 Learn How to Crochet the X Stitch

 Filet Crochet Stitches Diagram

 This How to Crochet the V-Stitch video tutorial will take you step-by-step through the super simple process: Crochet V Stitch Video Tutorial

 - Work your stitches tightly.
 If they are too loose, your design will flop around and look a little sloppier than you might want it.
 You might want to use a smaller hook than your yarn calls for to ensure close stitching.